- Mister Vee self steering

 The pendulum rudder is not in neutral when the boat is moving

 The pendulum rudder is not neutral when the boat is moving.
-The windvane is in neutral position (locked or able to move) and the chain is not connected to the rudder.
+The windvane is in neutral position (locked or able to move) and the steering lines are not connected to the rudder.

 This can be caused by:

 - One or more connections has slipped and/or needs adjusting:

 - between the top-and bottom part of the vane mast

 - between the gear axle lever and the gear axle

 - between the big gear and the pendulum rudder

 - in the pushrod

 Slipping as a result of abnormal forces (like the pendulum rudder touching another boat) should only be corrected, do not tighten the connections further.

 First, check to see if the gear axle lever is horizontal when the windvane is in neutral position.
 With Mr. Vane, the bearing carrier has noches to act as a reference.